 Susan B. Sloane, BS, RPh, CDE, has been a registered pharmacist for more than 20 years and a Certified Diabetes Educator for more than 15 years.
 Her two sons were diagnosed with diabetes, and since then, she has been dedicated to promoting wellness and optimal outcomes as a patient advocate, information expert, educator, and corporate partner.

 November is Diabetes Awareness Month.
 The Blue Circle is the global symbol of unity in the fight against diabetes.
-Pledge your support now on our awareness page and we'll add a Blue Circle to the map in the area where you live.
+Pledge your support now!

 We all need advocates in life, right?
 An advocate is someone who supports and stands up for you, someone who protects your rights.
 This is why people who advocate for patients with diabetes are so important.